 Over time, heroin begins to take a toll on the individual’s physical, mental, and emotional health.
 Side effects of prolonged use include:

 - Chronic pneumonia

 Signs of Heroin Withdrawal

 As an individual’s tolerance for the drug increases, they will need to use higher quantities of heroin to experience the same high.
-This causes the body to become increasingly more dependent on the drug, making it incredibly difficult for the individual to abstain from using.
-Once someone is physically dependent on heroin, they will experience signs of withdrawal if they go a certain period without using.
+This causes the body to become increasingly more dependent on the drug, leading to heroin addiction.
+This makes it incredibly difficult for the individual to abstain from using.
+Once someone is physically dependent on heroin, they will experience signs of withdrawal if they go a certain period of time without using.
 For some, withdrawal symptoms can start as early as six hours after their last use.
+Some signs include:

 What a Heroin Overdose Looks Like

-These are some common signs of heroin overdose:
+These are some common signs of a heroin overdose:

 If you suspect that your loved one is experiencing an overdose, call 911 immediately.
 If available, administer Narcan, a medication designed to reverse the effects of a heroin overdose, while waiting for emergency personnel to arrive.

 Narcan, also known by its generic name, Naloxone, is a lifesaving medication that helps reverse opioid overdoses.
 Knowing how to administer this medication can help save a life.
 In this short video, learn what steps to take in case of an opioid overdose.